sajidahmed12/Word2vec-Implementaion-CBOW-SkipGram/README.md

 #### To test and run the models look into the Jupyter notebook files.
-### Furthur details will be updated with trained model weights and corpus
+#### Furthur details will be updated with trained model weights and corpus

+### Dependencies(Python Libraries)
+- Keras
+- PyTorch
+- Numpy
+- Pandas
+- Matplotlib
+- NLTK
+- Regular Expression